-Protesters have previously assaulted journalists in India.
+Protesters have previously assaulted journalists in India and in October 2021, CPJ documented the death of freelancer Raman Kashyap from injuries sustained while covering a protest by local farmers that turned violent.
 When dealing with aggression, consider the following:

 - Assess the mood of protesters toward journalists before entering any crowd, and remain vigilant for potential assailants. - Read body language to identify an aggressor and use your own body language to pacify a situation. - Keep eye contact with an aggressor, use open hand gestures, and keep talking with a calming manner. - Keep an extended arm's length from the threat.
 Back away and break away firmly without aggression if held.
 If cornered and in danger, shout. - If aggression increases, keep a hand free to protect your head and move with short deliberate steps to avoid falling.
-If in a team, stick together and link arms. - While there are times when documenting aggression is crucial journalistic work, be aware of the situation and your own safety.
+If in a team, stick together and link arms.

+- While there are times when documenting aggression is crucial journalistic work, be aware of the situation and your own safety.
 Taking pictures of aggressive individuals can escalate a situation. - If you are accosted, hand over what the assailant wants.
 Equipment it is not worth your life.